 While FUT is a very mild and minor surgical procedure, there is a chance that it could produce some slight discomfort.
 However, this discomfort is typically very easy to deal with, and it will likely subside within a few days of the procedure being carried out.

 Ready to take the next step?
-Thinking about undergoing a hair transplant in Chicago?
-If so, we here at Maxim Hair Restoration have you covered.
+Thinking about undergoing a hair transplant at one of MAXiM Hair Restoration’s national locations?
+If so, we have you covered!

 Our team of seasoned surgeons has performed thousands and thousands of hair transplant procedures, helping both men and women to look and feel their best.
 We would be honored to help you as well.